Arrow420/mangatools/README.md

 Usage: mangatools extract [OPTIONS]

 Options:
-  --volume / --no-volume  Includes the volume number in the folder name --help                  Show this message and exit.
+  --no-volume  Excludes the volume number from the folder name --help       Show this message and exit.
 ```